vmware-archive/vmware-cloud-director-ui-components/projects/doc-lib/README.md

 ## Running unit tests

-Run `ng test doc-lib` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test:doc-lib` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Our unit tests make use of a WidgetObject pattern to minimize duplication of code accessing HTML in tests making the specs easier to read.

 ## To install

-`npm install @vcd/ui-components` for the latest stable release or `npm install @vcd/ui-components@next` for the upcoming release, which could contain APIs that may not be stable
+`npm install @vcd/ui-doc-lib` for the latest stable release or `npm install @vcd/ui-doc-lib@next` for the upcoming release, which could contain APIs that may not be stable

 ## Using within your app